Our taxi driver, IQBAR Hussain, informed us that it would be a $50 flat rate to any where in Manhattan. hmmm......

 Carnegie Deli is wall-papered with framed, and mostly dated photos of celebrities writing things such as, "Thanks Carnegie, your briskett makes my heart sing! -Brooke Sheilds", etc.

-We ordered the $23 Ruben, aka death by heart attack at age 25.
-We were first brought a pickle sampler (haha, who's ever had that?).
 Then we met our match--7 inches of hot corned beef and pastrami piled high on two pieces of bread, coated in a thick blanket of swiss.
 We had this really nice waiter, and he said, "don't worry 'bout it, it's ok!
 You have one of dees, maybe once or twice a year, it's OK!
 You don't need breakfast tomorrow.
 You wanna cheesecake when you're done, you just tell me, ok?"
 Oh, did I mention is cost $3 to split?
 New York does not cater for people on a budget, but they do cater for barmitzvas--Carnegie is famous for their matza ball soup.
 Maybe next time, I suppose.
+So after gaining a combined 12 pounds, we decided to walk to the area that seemed like day light.
+Time square seemed like a real life Disneyland.

 No comments: